TUM-DSE/vFPIO/README.md

 This will happen when the script does not exit normally.
 Type `reset` to solve the issue.

+### sudo: \*/build_\*_sw/main: command not found

+This error means the software binary cannot be found.
+Please recompile the software by either running `make` in the respective `build_*_sw` folder or run `bash compile_sw.sh` in the project repo root.

+### sudo: The "no new privileges" flag is set, which prevents sudo from running as root.

+Something is wrong with the previleges.
+Please make sure you have run `nix-shell vfpio.nix`.
+Please contact the author if this does not solve the issue.

 <!-- ### Require IP 'll_compress_2'